 You can contribute to a traditional IRA at any point during the year.
 The 2023 and 2024 maximum IRA contributions are $6,500 and $7,000, respectively (plus an additional $1,000 “catch up contribution” for those age 50+).
 You can contribute to a traditional IRA for any given tax year up until the the tax deadline (mid April) of the following tax year.
-For instance, I could contribute to my 2008 contributions up until mid April of 2009.
+For instance, I could make my 2023 contributions up until mid April of 2024.

 Where this comes in particularly handy is when you realize that by contributing more towards your IRA, you are able to lower your taxable income, which can have big strategic advantages.
 In being able to contribute up until the tax deadline of the following year, this retroactive contribution rule allows you extreme flexibility at the time of completing your tax return.

 4. Capital Gains are Not Taxed within a Traditional IRA

 You heard right.
-The 15% you are being taxed on capital gains and dividends (not much of a worry this year, I realize), are not taxed within a traditional IRA.
+The capital gain and dividends income you receive is not taxed within a traditional IRA.
 This allows you to build your nest egg much faster than a taxable account.

 Start a traditional IRA sooner than later – as they are among the best retirement accounts you can open.
 The odds are that you will need to at some point, so why not start reaping the benefits now?
 If you already have one, make the most of it!

 - Do you have a traditional IRA? a Roth IRA?